≡ Menu

 Here’s More…

-• These mixed-breed dogs don’t require much exercise.
-They are happy to stay indoors all day long, as long as they get some playtime.
+- These mixed-breed dogs don’t require much exercise.
+They are happy to stay indoors all day if they get some playtime.
 They enjoy going on walks as well.

-• Pugapoos may or may not shed a lot depending on which side dominates.
+- Pugapoos may or may not shed much depending on which side dominates.
 If the Pug side dominates, then they will shed.
-If the Poodle side dominates then don’t expect much shedding.
+If the Poodle side dominates, then don’t expect much shedding.

-• Pugapoos are better suited to homes with kids aged 5 or above.
-If you have a toddler at home, you should wait for a couple of years before bringing a Pugapoo puppy home.
+- Pugapoos are better suited to homes with kids aged five or above.
+If you have a toddler at home, you should wait a few years before bringing a Pugapoo puppy home.

-You can choose to adopt an abandoned Pugapoo dog from an animal shelter run by a local Rescue Group.
-There are many Animal Rescue Organizations that specialize in Pug Rescue in the United States.
+Or you can choose to adopt an abandoned Pugapoo dog from an animal shelter run by a local Rescue Group.
+Many Animal Rescue Organizations specialize in Pug Rescue in the United States.

 Pugapoo Dog Breed Fast Facts